AdityaSenpai/Videovision/README.md

 - This script assumes that the input video is in the same directory as the script.
 - The output video will be in MP4 format and will have the same frame rate as the input video.

+# Disclaimer

+you can edit a minimum amount of images through this free api, you can get the paid one if you have a big file